Outdoor things to do in Jefferson, TX, for the outdoor enthusiast.

-The Historic Jefferson Ghost Walk Tour is a 1.5 hours historic haunted walk tour at night through dark alleyways and courtyards, listening to vivid accounts of historical tragedies, murder, and ghostly encounters.
+The Historic Jefferson Ghost Walk Tour is a 1.5-hour historic haunted walk tour at night through dark alleyways and courtyards, listening to vivid accounts of historical tragedies, murders, and ghostly encounters.
 It’s the most requested tour in town if you’re inclined to do so.
 After your walking tour, scope out one of the haunted houses in town.
 I hear there are a few!
 And, while you’re at it, visit the historic Oakwood Cemetery.

 • Take A Carriage Ride Through Town

 Check out Jefferson Texas Carriage Rides for a memorable carriage ride through town with your loved one.

 I love horseback riding.
 I always seek out the nearest place to ride where ever I go.
 There’s something about being on a horse out in nature that I can’t explain.
 Karma Farms is located in Marshall, TX – just a short drive from Jefferson.
 They offer trail riding on beautiful Colonial Horses by reservation only.

 My horse ride was excellent.
 It was just the owner and me; she taught me how to lean when going up and down a hill.
 I also got to trot on the horse.
 I loved it, and it was an unforgettable ride.
 Karma Farms has excellent reviews on TripAdvisor.